brevent/genuine/README.md

 [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-For Commercial usage, contact me.
+For commercial usage, contact me.
+However, if you are individial, or enterprise less than 5 staff, you can use it under [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/).